-Some non-parametric models, such as decision trees, can be seen as dynamically constructing something that ends up looking like a more traditional parametric model, but where the actual training data affects exactly what the form of the model will be.
-Other non-parametric methods, such as nearest-neighbor, rely directly on the data to make predictions and do not compute a model that summarizes the data.
+Some non-parametric models, such as nearest-neighbor, rely directly on the data to make predictions and do not compute a model that summarizes the data.
+Other non-parametric methods, such as decision trees, can be seen as dynamically constructing something that ends up looking like a more traditional parametric model, but where the actual training data affects exactly what the form of the model will be.